 Any withdrawals made from a 401(k) plan before the age of 59.5 will incur a penalty of 10 percent in addition to income tax.
 Like most retirement plans, pulling funds early from a 401(k) plan is expensive and best avoided.

-But 401(k) plans can also have vesting conditions.
+But 401(k) plans can also have vesting conditions during retirement.
 Employees may only be able to access their employer contributions after they’ve worked at a company for a pre-defined period of time.
 In effect, a 401(k)’s vesting plan helps to keep an employee at a business or risk losing some of their expected retirement payments.

 - What Is a 401(k)?